ilGhera/wc-exporter-for-danea/readme.txt

 = 1.4.4 =
 Release Date: 14 September 2022

-    * Enhancement: Export of the extra fees of the order
+    * Enhancement: (Premium) Export of the extra fees of the order
-    * Enhancement: Plugin Update Checker updated
+    * Enhancement: (Premium) Plugin Update Checker updated

 = 1.4.3 =